lokefu/code_example/table_ocr/README.md

+# Aims
+How to read-in table in PDF

 # Background
 1. Table recognition and OCR from PDF
 2. Table location (page) by keyword match via RAG database in Langchain